Australia opts to not purchase Johnson & Johnson vaccine, citing clot concerns

 “That’s not a reflection, that’s simply an observation,” he said, adding that the government was following the advice of Australia’s scientific and technical advisory group.

-On Tuesday, federal health agencies in the United States released a statement recommending a pause in J&J vaccinations as officials look into six cases of a rare type of blood clot in patients who had recently received the vaccine.
+On Tuesday, federal health agencies in the United States released a statement recommending a pause in J&J vaccinations as officials look into six cases of a rare type of blood clot among the 6.8 million patients who had recently received the vaccine.
 All six patients were women under the age of 50.

 In Australia, officials have opted instead for additional doses of the vaccine jointly developed by U.S. pharmaceutical giant Pfizer with German biotech firm BioNTech to immunize younger Australians, but that won’t arrive until later this year.

-The Australian government has said that Pfizer will now be the recommended vaccine for those 50 years and younger but that the AstraZeneca vaccine will still play a key role in the country’s vaccination drive.
+The Australian government has said Pfizer will now be the recommended vaccine for those 50 years and younger, but the AstraZeneca vaccine will still play a key role in the country’s vaccination drive.

 “The most vulnerable people in our community are not just over 50, they are actually a lot older than that,” Prime Minister Scott Morrison said last week.
 “The AstraZeneca vaccine is well suited to address those critical vulnerable groups.”